Got an excellent credit score and need a personal loan? Here’s how to find financing that suits your needs.

 - If you get an Equifax Score/VedaScore from Equifax, a score from 833 to 1,200 is considered excellent.

-- If you get a credit score from Experian, a score from 800 to 1,000 is excellent.
+- If you get a credit score from Experian (which you can do for free with finder) a score from 800 to 1,000 is excellent.

 Why the difference?
 Each credit reporting bureau uses its own unique system to calculate your score.
 While those scores are based on the same financial information, the different algorithms each bureau uses lead to different scores.